cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/routing-to-tunnel/lb.md

 The solution depends on the type of tunnel being used:
 - If running Classic Tunnels, put your origins in different pools
-- If running Named Tunnels, set each tunnel up as a different origin
+- If running Named Tunnels (using a shared ID), set each tunnel up as a different origin